Color theory: Complementary colors

 A key assumption in Newton's hue circle was that the "fiery" or maximum saturated hues are located on the outer circumference of the circle, while achromatic white is at the center.
 Then the saturation of the mixture of two spectral hues was predicted by the straight line between them; the mixture of three colors was predicted by the "center of gravity" or centroid of three triangle points, and so on.

 According to traditional color theory based on subtractive primary colors and the RYB color model, yellow mixed with purple, orange mixed with blue, or red mixed with green produces an equivalent gray and are the painter's complementary colors.
-These contrasts form the basis of Chevreul's law of color contrast: colors that appear together will be altered as if mixed with the complementary color of the other color.
-A piece of yellow fabric placed on a blue background will appear tinted orange because orange is the complementary color to blue.

-However, when complementary colors are chosen based on the definition by light mixture, they are not the same as the artists' primary colors.
-This discrepancy becomes important when color theory is applied across media.
-Digital color management uses a hue circle defined according to additive primary colors (the RGB color model), as the colors in a computer monitor are additive mixtures of light, not subtractive mixtures of paints.

 One reason the artist's primary colors work at all is due to the imperfect pigments being used have sloped absorption curves and change color with concentration.
 A pigment that is pure red at high concentrations can behave more like magenta at low concentrations.
 This allows it to make purples that would otherwise be impossible.
 Likewise, a blue that is ultramarine at high concentrations appears cyan at low concentrations, allowing it to be used to mix green.
 Chromium red pigments can appear orange, and then yellow, as the concentration is reduced.
 It is even possible to mix very low concentrations of the blue mentioned and the chromium red to get a greenish color.
 This works much better with oil colors than it does with watercolors and dyes.

 The old primaries depend on sloped absorption curves and pigment leakages to work, while newer scientifically derived ones depend solely on controlling the amount of absorption in certain parts of the spectrum.

-Another reason the correct primary colors were not used by early artists is they were not available as durable pigments.
-Modern methods in chemistry were needed to produce them.